 What if I don’t want to fill it out?

 Many times people express they are uncomfortable disclosing personal and financial information.
-Unfortunately, if you don’t include it, you may put yourself at a big disadvantage.
-In the case of co-ops, the board application process can be very painful and intrusive and these items will eventually come up.
-It is good to disclose your financial information clearly and honestly upfront because if you can’t afford a co-op (or condo) it is best to know that early on so that you can move on to the next place.
+Unfortunately, if you don’t include it, you may put yourself at a significant disadvantage.
+In the case of co-ops, the board application process can be excruciating and intrusive.
+These items will eventually come up.
+It is good to disclose your financial information clearly and honestly upfront.
+If you can’t afford a co-op (or condo), it is best to know that early on so that you can move on to the next place.
 Generally, the more transparent and clear your offer is, the more likely it will stand out from other buyers.